About

 During her time at university, she undertook projects which worked with members of the LGBTQIA+ community, with her most notable project working with members of the transgender community, exploring transgender representation in television and film.

-‘Theatre is a form of knowledge; it should and can also be a means of transforming society.
-Theatre can help us build our future, instead of just waiting for it’ (Boal and Jackson, 2002)
+• ‘Theatre is a form of knowledge; it should and can also be a means of transforming society.
+Theatre can help us build our future, instead of just waiting for it’

-As a drama practitioner, my aim is to help people through this medium.
+As a drama practitioner, I aim to help people through this medium.
 I believe that drama can be beneficial for everyone, people just have to be open to the possibility of change.

-I promote a healthy and safe space within my practice and when meeting a new group of participants, we create a contract.
-This involves setting boundaries to keep everyone safe and observe safety throughout the on-going sessions.
+I promote a healthy and safe space within my practice and when I meet with a new group of participants, we create an agreement that focuses on setting boundaries to keep everyone safe and observe safety throughout the ongoing sessions.

 My work involves letting people explore, using drama as a tool; allowing them to let go and possibility discover something new about themselves.
-This is done through explorative exercises, namely creative writing and drawing, improvisational acting, and lots of discussion.
-However, I also want to allow participants to have the time to play and be free without a set agenda, as sometimes that is all individuals need to help to express themselves, along with gaining confidence.
+This is done through explorative exercises, namely creative writing, improvisational acting, and lots of discussion.
+However, I also want to allow participants to have the time to play and be free without a set agenda, as sometimes that is all individuals need to help to express themselves and gain confidence.
 As Popovic (2017) states: ‘Play allows us to get the confidence by doing unexpected things’.

 I have many inspirations for my practice; specifically, climate change, gender identity and sexuality.
 However, there is one individual practitioner whose work inspires me.
 The work of Brazilian theatre director and dramatist, Augusto Boal, has been influential in my own development and refinement of my practice.
 Specifically, his work with his arsenal of the Theatre of the Oppressed, which works with individuals who are being exploited, or unseen, and allowing them to express their frustrations - showing these issues through drama.